2/21/2025

 Didi

 Thank you.
-As a reminder, to ask a question, please press star one one on your telephone and wait for your name to be announced.
-To withdraw your question, please press star one one again.
+As a reminder, to ask a question, please press star 1-1 on your telephone and wait for your name to be announced.
+To withdraw your question, please press star 1-1 again.
 Please stand by while we compile the Q&A roster.
-And our first question comes from Sean Stewart of TD Kellen.
-Your line is open.

 speaker

-Thanks, good morning.
+Thanks.
+Good morning.
 Congratulations on a much improved result.
 A couple of questions I want to dig into.
-First on pulp costs and I appreciate the better productivity and the currency tailwind.
+First on pulp costs.
+And I appreciate the better productivity and the currency tailwinds.
 Wondering if you can do a little more unpacking of input cost trends this quarter as well.
-It would appear to us that even adjusting for currency and the maintenance schedule, there were some tailwinds there as well.
+It would appear to us that even adjusting for currency and the maintenance schedule There were some tailwinds there as well.
 Can you give us a bit more detail between Europe and Canada, any trends you might have seen there?

 speaker